 Any student pursuing a degree in Agricultural Economics & Business needs to check out University of Maryland - College Park.
 This school is among the largest schools in Maryland.

 The low net price of $21,458 for this school is great for students who list cost as one of their biggest concerns.
 International students make up 11.9% of the student body at University of Maryland - College Park.
 Interested in knowing more about University of Maryland - College Park's campus?
 Go on a virtual tour.

 Alfred State College is a great decision for individuals interested in an Agricultural Economics & Business major.
 This is an exceptional option for students who favor the style of a small college town.

 Quite a few Alfred State first-year students are given scholarships.
 Approximately 52.7% of students complete their degree in four years at Alfred State College, which is better than the U.S. average of 36.0%.
 View a few school videos for more information on what student life is like.

 University of Delaware is a good choice for students pursuing an Agricultural Economics & Business degree.
 With more than 20,000 undergraduates, this institution is one of the biggest schools in the country.

-The dietetics & clinical nutrition services department at U of Delaware is ranked 1 in the nation and is well-known for producing qualified graduates.
 This school is well-known for the support of military personnel and is the 306 best in the country for veterans.
+There is a graduate program available for those who are interested.
 Learn more to see how well U of Delaware ranks in other categories.